 162

 I went from a Top 40 listener to an AOR listener in the fall of 1981 when we moved to the Sonoran Desert and discovered KLPX, a brand-new rock station here.
 The station had introduced me to Bon Jovi via "Runaway" (which I'm sure will turn up on the 1984 Hideaway 200 at some point) so I splurged on the new band's self-titled debut album when I saw it super cheap somewhere ($4.99 @ the Base Exchange?).
 On the album, I discovered the power-pop lyrics (boy likes girl, girl doesn't even know he's alive) dressed up as metal-lite power ballad "She Don't Know Me".
-Other than Jon Bon Jovi's painful-to-hear high notes, the song has hung around on the ever-changing list of my favorite songs for forty years now so it probably isn't going anywhere.
+Despite Jon Bon Jovi's painful-to-hear high notes, the song has hung around on the ever-changing list of my favorite songs for forty years now so it probably isn't going anywhere.
 The version that sounds best to our ears can be found on two CDs: this pressing of Bon Jovi or the Netherlands-issued compilation Hits on CD Vol. 2.
 To our ears and on our speakers, the songs sound like the same master.

 92